toonMarty/alx-backend/0x01-caching/README.md

 A class LIFOCache that inherits from BaseCaching and is a caching system This class's put method has an added functionality that implements the LIFO caching algorithm by discarding the first item on the cache.

+# 3. LRU Caching
+A class LRUCache that inherits from BaseCaching and is a caching system This class's put method has an added functionality that implements the LRU caching algorithm by discarding the Least Recently Used item on the cache